sopac/pacsafe-doc/training/tonga/concepts.rst

 Buildings (structure) data
 --------------------------

 Like roads, building footprints can be a useful dataset to have for understanding the impacts of a flood.
 For example you may wish to know 'how many buildings might be flooded, and what types of buildings are they?'.
-In PacSAFE you do not need to use engineering quality data.
+In |project_name| you do not need to use engineering quality data.
 We are more concerned with the numbers and types of structures affected by a disaster and do not work at engineering tolerances needed when, for example, planning a new water mains system.

 +------------+---------------------------------------------------------------------+
 | ** **      | **Key notes for buildings data**                                    |